Inductive Biases for Deep Learning of Higher-Level Cognition: Inductive biases based on higher-level cognition as a path towards systems that generalize better OOD

 The proposed inductive bias is also inspired by the presence of such a structure in the semantics of natural language and the way we tend to organize knowledge according to relations, e.g., in knowledge graphs~\citep{sowa1987semantic}.
-Natural language allows to state rules involving variables and is not limited to making statements about specific instances.
-The assumption is that \textit{the independent mechanisms (with separate parameters) which specify dependencies between variables are generic, i.e., they can be instantiated in many possible ways to specific sets of arguments with the appropriate types or constraints}.
+Natural language allows us to state rules involving variables and is not limited to making statements about specific instances.

+\begin{myremark}{Knowledge is generic and can be instantiated on different instances.} The independent mechanisms (with separate parameters) which specify dependencies between variables are generic, i.e., they can be instantiated in many possible ways to specific sets of arguments with the appropriate types or constraints. \end{myremark}